Future Watch 5: Home Monitoring

 Look at autonomous vehicles, why would you want your own autonomous vehicle?
 It’s autonomous, it does its own thing.
 You just buy the thirty-minute journey and then it just drops you off and it disappears and you buy another thirty-minute journey and if you’re lucky enough you get the same one you picked up, with your little initials saying, “Chris was here.”
 Or you start writing on all of them, and then it won’t matter, will it?
 Because you’ve always been there.

-We are going to subtly change how we value stuff, because the information will give us that little bit of good-feeling buzz, I’ve just experienced that, or you’ll look back at it and go, “Yeah, that was really cool.”
-Your relationship will be with brands or organizations or people that you enjoy the experience or their service that they’re delivering you.
+We are going to subtly change how we value stuff because the information will give us that little bit of good-feeling buzz, I’ve just experienced that, or you’ll look back at it and go, “Yeah, that was really cool.”
+Your relationship will be with brands, organizations, or people that you enjoy the experience or the service that they’re delivering to you.
 Then you’ll be exchanging a bunch of information, and they’ll be looking for validation that you’re happy, and that might simply be you turning up the next day to buy their thing, or it could be more likes or smileys, or a great re-tweet or something.

-What it will be is an ongoing experience, validation check, and using information to do that in a number of different areas and way.
+What it will be is an ongoing experience, validation check, and using information to do that in a number of different areas and ways.

 Home monitoring to provide care